melisnv/react-projects/food-hunt/README.md

 ### `available at`

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [https://melisnurverir-foodhuntproject.netlify.app/](https://melisnurverir-foodhuntproject.netlify.app/) to view the project in your browser.